IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

   `E. Alvarez <https://www.iit.comillas.edu/people/ealvarezq>`_

     It aims to develop, use, and disseminate an open, transparent and integrated modelling platform for assessing low-carbon transition pathways in Europe.
+    It is integrated into the `open energy system modelling platform <https://openenergymodels.net/>`_, helping model Europe's energy system and in the list of `energy models published under open source licenses <https://wiki.openmod-initiative.org/wiki/Open_Models>`_.

 .. image:: ../img/open-entrance_logo.png
    :scale: 40%